 Unless otherwise specified, the environmental data covers the Group's operation in Hong Kong, Singapore and Japan.
-The Group's operation in Thailand has become a subsidiary by end of 2017.
-As it is listed in Thailand with its own EGS report, the data of Thailand was excluded from this report.
+The Group's operation in Thailand, as a subsidiary, is listed in Thailand with its own EGS report, the data of Thailand was excluded from this report.